Comparative Health Law

 This course will equip students with the understanding and skills to engage in international intellectual property practice on both public and private international law levels and also provide students with a comparative angle for assessing the issues in international intellectual property law.
 We will cover a range of topics, including territoriality and national treatment.
 Of particular interest will be multilateral treaties (such as TRIPS, Paris and Berne Conventions) that frame the substantive rules of international intellectual property law, however, we will also be comparing and contrasting the national adoption of these treaties in a variety of member countries, such as the United States and the European Union.
 In addition, we will touch upon enforcement issues, both at the international level through the World Trade Organization and national levels through domestic courts and customs authorities.

-The final exam is essay-based.
+The Take Home Exam is essay-based.